gpuweb/gpuweb/proposals/compatibility-mode.md

 Compatibility Mode introduces a new baseline "feature level" for WebGPU.
 From this baseline, the "core" feature level is a collection of capability upgrades from "compatibility":

-- Core requires some better limits which are optional in compat.
+- Core requires some better limits which are optional in Compatibility Mode.
 See [10.
 Lower Limits](#10-lower-limits).
-- Core requires some features which are optional in compat.
+- Core requires some features which are optional in Compatibility Mode.

 The `"webgpu-core"` feature enables **all features and limits** that are allowed in Core.
 On Core-defaulting adapters, it is always available and enabled by default (including in Core-only implementations).
-On Compat-defaulting adapters, may be enabled if available.
+On Compatibility-defaulting adapters, may be enabled if available.

 As always, the capabilities of the resulting device are enforced on all calls to the API.

 EXTENSIBILITY:
-Incremental capabilities between compat and core can be exposed as limits or features which are optional on Compat-defaulting adapters.
+Incremental capabilities between Compatibility Mode and Core can be exposed as limits or features which are optional on Compatibility-defaulting adapters.
 They would be similarly always available and enabled by default on Core-requested adapters (including in Core-only implementations).